I promised a follow-up on my “Will I meet you in heaven?” parting greeting. It is a very useful one-liner.

 This provokes a person to think about the ‘one thing that is needful’.

-If you still receive no response, you can soliloquize, such as: ‘There is a Way to heaven from Scotland.’
-Once a wiseacre asked me if it was the NC500?
-The North Coast 500 is one of the world’s most scenic routes around the north of Scotland, a closely guarded secret until the international Now Travel Magazine voted it among the top five drives in the world.
+If you still receive no response, you can soliloquize, such as: ‘There is a Way to heaven even from Scotland.’
+On one occasion, a wiseacre asked me if it was the NC500?
+The North Coast 500 is one of the world’s most scenic routes around the north of Scotland, a closely guarded secret until the international Travel Magazine voted it among the top five drives in the world.

 As a means to establish more rapport with him, I asked him if he was ‘a biker’ because motor cyclists have discovered this scenic route.
 After this interesting digression, I explained to him: ‘The Way to heaven is a Person.
 Jesus Christ said, I am the Way to the Father’s house in heaven.
 Some people think it is the church, or being a good person or being sincere in one’s beliefs, but none of these are correct and simply confuses the issue.’
-Whatever happens with the conversation you have told him the essential details for him to follow up.
-He has been told that Jesus is the Way, not the church.
+Whatever happens with the conversation, you have told him the essential details for him to follow up.
+He has been told that Jesus is the Way, not the church, whose role is to point people to Jesus and to encourage each other in the worship and service of God in Christ.

 You can conclude with: ‘Jesus will not fail you.
 The church might fail you.
 It has failed multitudes of people.
 Put your trust in Jesus and He will get you to heaven.’